the life & times of 06-ALA01-0006180

 It's not just hardware that is still being produced for the Electron though; the massive back catalogue from the heyday is being added to even today by the likes of Retro Software, who release titles under both Freeware and Commercial labels, not just as images for use in emulation but on actual disks and cassettes too.

 Keep a watchful eye on websites such as Retro-Kit, Chris's Acorns, the Acorn Electron lives!, and make use of the excellent resources of sites such as StairwayToHell, g7jjf.com, BeebWiki, mdfs.net and 8-Bit Software (though this is mainly aimed at the BBC B & Master, there is some cross-compatibility with the Electron).
 The Centre for Computing History in Cambridge, UK is a vintage computing hub...
-I would love to visit one day.
+I finally got to visit in 2018!